 Some ellipticals offer up to 26 resistance levels.
 What do these resistance levels equate to?
 How can they be adjusted for an effective workout that matches your goals?
 Learn more below.

 When you work out on an elliptical, you transmit energy to the pedals by pushing with your legs.
-If the pedals offered no resistance, you could pedal as fast as you wanted without the slightest effort!
+If the pedals offered no resistance, you could pedal as fast as you wanted with very little effort!
 That’s why an elliptical includes a system designed to resist your pedaling.
 This internal braking system can be set to different levels of intensity, otherwise known as the resistance level.
 At a constant running speed, the higher the level of resistance, the more difficult it will be to pedal, and the more energy you will expend.
 These resistance levels are arbitrary: there is no standard measure, and they are generally not comparable from one device to another.

 Choosing the right resistance level